brianjdowling101/project-1-concrete-handbag/README.md

 Each section is easy to locate and accessible, with hover effects for improved user feedback.

 ![image](assets/images/navbar..png)

+- Changed the navbar colour to improve contrast and make the website more accessible.
+The navbar colour is now better visibility and accessibility across all devices.
 ---

 ### About the Band